gauravp99/pathviewdev/readme.md

 Pathview Web provides easy interactive access, and generates high quality, hyperlinked graphs.
 Pathview package is written in R/Bioconductor, this web interface is built on PHP with Laravel Framework and R.

-You can find each file details at the following link in google docs: https://docs.google.com/spreadsheets/d/1akyqXw25bGbwlS9Mb-cmfaIZHfr5bdKTv0QPjCvbEew/edit?usp=sharing
+You can find each file details at the following link in google docs: [Files Explanation doc](https://docs.google.com/spreadsheets/d/1akyqXw25bGbwlS9Mb-cmfaIZHfr5bdKTv0QPjCvbEew/edit?usp=sharing)

 ##Pathview web installation/Deployment procedure:
 -------------------------------------------------